-Once the SSTG chairs receive proof of acceptance, ACM will issue an honorarium that is to be used for travel to the conference.
-SIGCHI student travel grants which are given as an honorarium may be considered taxable income.
-Specific questions regarding the taxation of any honorarium and personal tax liability should be referred to your local tax authority.
+Once the SSTG chairs receive proof of acceptance, ACM will issue reimbursements for travel costs to the conference.
+SIGCHI student travel grants which are given as a reimbursement may be considered taxable income.
+Specific questions regarding the taxation of any reimbursement and personal tax liability should be referred to your local tax authority.
 As such, ACM and SIGCHI cannot respond to questions regarding tax issues.

 Applications that are not accepted are denied.
 If an application is denied, the applicant is free to apply for another SSTG grant.